The genus 1 bridge number of satellite knots

 \section{Abstract}

 Let $T$ be a satellite knot, link, or spatial graph in a 3-manifold $M$ that is either $S^3$ or a lens space.
 Let $\b_0$ and $\b_1$ denote genus 0 and genus 1 bridge number, respectively.
-Suppose that $T$ has a companion knot $K$ and wrapping number $\omega$ with respect to $K$.
+Suppose that $T$ has a companion knot $K$ (necessarily not the unknot) and wrapping number $\omega$ with respect to $K$.
 When $K$ is not a torus knot, we show that $\b_1(T)\geq \omega \b_1(K)$.
 There are previously known counter-examples if $K$ is a torus knot.
 Along the way, we generalize and give a new proof of Schubert's result that $\b_0(T) \geq \omega \b_0(K)$.
-We also prove versions of the theorem applicable to when $T$ is a ``lensed satellite'' or when there is a torus separating components of $T$.
+We also prove versions of the theorem applicable to when $T$ is a ``lensed satellite'' and when there is a torus separating components of $T$.